G: John Guthrie & Jane Reed

 c1725: BIRTH of JOHN GUTHRIE

 The year of John Guthrie’s birth is an estimate.
 He was likely born in the 1720s in or near the city of Londonderry, Ireland.
-His parents remain unidentified, but he is possibly a brother to the Robert Guthrie who married Bridget Dougherty, also unproven.
+His parents remain unidentified, but he is probably the brother of James Guthrie who married Jeanette (Wilson) Moore.
+(See DNA Project re: family markers/inherited genetic mutations.)

 c1726: BIRTH of JANE REED